denten-books/plain-text/1-metaphor.md

 Faced with an unfamiliar word, the conversational intermediary of the Colossal Cave Adventure could only repeat "That's not a verb I recognise."
-And it understood roughly 193 commands, and knew about 437 words in response arranged into a several hundred canned prases.
+And it understood roughly 295 commands, and knew about 1,600 words in response arranged into a several hundred canned phrases.[^ln1-count]

+[^ln1-count]: Rick Adams maintains the source code for a number of early versions of the game at http://rickadams.org/adventure/e_downloads.html.
+I used PDP-10 Fortran version and ran `tr`, `uniq`, and the `wc` Unix utilities to isolate and count the unique words from the data file.

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
 If *Colossal Cave Adventure* epitomized the conversational model